 Along with fear, feelings or emotions are certainly one of the main causes behind drug and alcohol abuse.
 Those of us who use chemicals to escape, are typically trying to escape undesirable or uncomfortable feelings and emotions.
 So, the fear of having to deal with those feelings in recovery, is understandable to say the least.

 For so long, you’ve numbed your emotions, making them almost nonexistent.
 Once you enter into a rehab setting and have the chemical removed from your body, those feelings can sometimes come back tenfold.
 While often difficult to manage alone, you have the ability to learn new coping skills and work through that emotional confusion in a safe and secluded environment.
 Our dedicated staff offers therapeutic tools to guide you into a life free from chemical dependency.
 You will learn that it is possible to handle life on life’s terms without having to abuse drugs or alcohol.

 Are you or someone you love struggling with the idea of reaching out for help?
 We understand the thought of change and asking for help can be terrifying.
 Nevertheless, recovery is possible.
 All you have to do is take the first step and call.
 Please allow us to help.

-For more than 40 years, Clearbrook Treatment Centers has been providing quality drug and alcohol treatment to the addicted person.
+For more than 40 years, Our PA treatment center has been providing quality drug and alcohol treatment to the addicted person.
 If you are ready to change your life, please contact our Admissions Specialists today.
 We are available 24 hours a day to answer any questions you may have regarding our services and programs.